Dr Jane Lugea

 Lugea, J (2016) ‘Spanglish dialogue in You and Me: an absurd world and senile mind style’.
 In: World Building: Discourse in the Mind.
 London & New York: Bloomsbury. .
 ISBN 9781472586551

 Lugea, J (2016) ‘A text-world account of temporal world-building strategies in Spanish and English spoken narratives’.
-In: Analysing Discourse Strategies in Social and Cognitive Interaction: Multimodal and Cross-linguistic Perspectives.
+In: Exploring Discourse Strategies in Social and Cognitive Interaction: Multimodal and Cross-linguistic Perspectives.
 Amsterdam: John Benjamins. .
+ISBN 9789027256676

 McIntyre, D. and Lugea, J. (2015) ‘The effects of deaf and hard-of-hearing subtitles on the characterisation process: a cognitive stylistic study of The Wire’ Perspectives: Studies in Translatology , 23 (1), pp. 62-88.
 ISSN 0907-676X